Leadership: Building resilience and new leadership resolutions for 2017

 Those leaders who are resilient who manage themselves, individuals and teams, well through difficult times or respond productively to unexpected changes in their lives or tasks, remain effective during change and uncertainty.
 Having resilience allows people to go beyond survival and actually thrive in complex and difficult working environments.

-An important resolution to stick to as a leader in 2017 is to help employees by modelling change-readiness and openness and encouraging employees to suggest areas for improvement.
+An important resolution to stick to as a leader in the coming year is to help employees by modelling change-readiness and openness and encouraging employees to suggest areas for improvement.
 Leaders can show employees how to admit mistakes, make a change, and then try again.

 The strength is in the knowledge that our future landscapes are ever changing and you need to be willing to take action, adapt and increase your resilience to continue to successfully navigate the VUCA world.
 It is then self-fulfilling – the more you understand and inform yourself, the more resilient you tend to be when faced with difficult situations.

-As a leader what will your leadership resolution be for 2017?
-We would be delighted to hear your thoughts so please leave your comment in the box below. #Leadership2017
+As a leader what will your new year leadership resolution be?
+We would be delighted to hear your thoughts so please leave your comment in the box below.